ulzha/spive/docs/SCRATCHPAD.md

 Upfill - on discovering a buggy event or broken sequence, have automation to assist fixing simple problems in the inputs.
 (E.g. if just the event time should be different, perhaps the input event also should be just rewritten to a different event time, all the way up the lineage, without necessarily changing any of the processes in the platform?)

-I may sometimes want to stop the Spive front process, or upgrade it; in what way will the process be represented by an instance of itself, when it is under rolling upgrade/catchup?
-In an inconsistent way, I'm afraid?

 TOHACK Play any stream as a soundtrack, actually.
 Drums/sad trombones on errors, etc.

 TOHACK git as a backend for "document editing" applications (and as an illustration of log-oriented architectures)